Mia A. Farrell

-UA Hanson FilmTV Institute Fellows (Hanson Fellows) are individuals with significant film and television industry experience who live in the Tucson community and provide services to the Institute.
+UA Hanson FilmTV Institute Fellows (Hanson Fellows) are individuals with significant film and television industry experience and who provide services to the Institute.
 They contribute to diverse Institute programs and to students’ career development by teaching workshops, making presentations in classrooms, and mentoring students.
 We are very grateful for their service.

 Victoria Lucas currently works as an independent film producer and operates her own professional screenplay development service for producers, production companies and screenwriters.
 She also shares her experience and knowledge of films as the on-air host of Arizona Public Media’s weekly “Hollywood at Home.”